herveguetin/wip_zermatt/docs/index.md

 - The Zermatt module can easily be distributed.
 - The AlpineJS component is fully integrated within the ViteJS install that Zermatt uses.
 - It is then possible to `ìmport` modules from the AlpineJS and Javascript ecosystems.
-- The component is loaded (and its .js file requested) only if the current page uses it.
+- The module is loaded (and its .js file requested) only if the current page uses it.
-- The component is loaded only once.
+- The module is loaded only once.
 A factory creates a new instance each time the PHTML calls it.

 [Learn more about Zermatt modules](#modules)